Yelp/pidtree-bcc/README.md

 pidtree-bcc to work.

 ## Probes
-Pidtree-bcc implements a module probe system which allows multiple eBPF programs to be compiled and run in parallel.
-Probe loading is handled by the top-level keys in the configuration (see [`example_config.yml`](example_config.yml)).
+Pidtree-bcc implements a modular probe system which allows multiple eBPF programs to be compiled and run in parallel.
+Probe loading is handled via the top-level keys in the configuration (see [`example_config.yml`](example_config.yml)).

 Currently, this repository implements the `tcp_connect` and `net_listen` probes.
+It is possible to extend this system with external packages via the `--extra-probe-path` command line parameter.

 ## Usage
 > CAUTION!
 The Makefile calls 'docker run' with `--priveleged`,